lfoppiano/structure-vision/README.md

 **Work in progress**

-Streamlit viewer for the structure extracted by Grobid on PDF documents.
+Streamlit application, visualising the structures extracted by [Grobid](https://github.com/kermitt2/grobid) that include PDF coordinates.

-Allows to apply on PDF documents the structures extracted by Grobid.
+This application allows to visualise the following components:
+ - paragraphs or sentences
+ - head of sections
+ - authors
+ - bibliographic references
+ - callout references in text
+ - figures
+ - formulas

 https://structure-vision.streamlit.app/